OpenPrinting/openprinting.github.io/_posts/2022-10-20-OpenPrinting News - October 2022.md

 **Update: [The exact schedules are available now!!](https://events.canonical.com/event/2/timetable/?layout=room#20221107.detailed)**

-All sessions in the Ballroom (plenary room) will get broadcasted/streamed live and recorded, all sessions in the breakout rooms (Karlin 1-4 will get recorded, workshops (Palmkova 1, 2) are interactive, hands-on sessions and so remote participation does not make much sense.
+All sessions in the Ballroom (plenary room) will get broadcasted/streamed live and recorded, all sessions in the breakout rooms (Karlin 1-4) will get recorded, workshops (Palmkova 1, 2) are interactive, hands-on sessions and so remote participation does not make much sense.
 Therefore they will not get recorded.
 But if you come to Prague, have your laptop (with EU plug adapter) handy if you want to attend one or another workshop.

 **Call for Proposals has ended**

 Two weeks ago, the call for proposals has ended and we got a lot of exciting submissions!
 Nearly all the submitters got already informed whether their proposal got accepted or not, and now a part of the organization team is solving the difficult puzzle of scheduling all the workshops (90 min, interactive), talks (50 or 25 min), and lightning talks (10 or 5 min) into 7 rooms and 3 days.
-Especially important is to fulfill the many dependencies between the sessions, not only that 1 speaker cannot present in 2 rooms at the same time, but also that a talk about a given subject has to be deleivered before the workshop of the same subject or the workshop for the basic knowledge of a subject has to come before all advanced-topics workshops ...
+Especially important is to fulfill the many dependencies between the sessions, not only that 1 speaker cannot present in 2 rooms at the same time, but also that a talk about a given subject has to be delivered before the workshop of the same subject or the workshop for the basic knowledge of a subject has to come before all the advanced-topics workshops ...

 And if you really cannot make it to this exciting event, there is some limited remote access to it, too.
 All the sessions happening in the plenary room (the largest of all the rooms) are broadcasted and one can ask questions via chat (like on the [Ubuntu Indabas](https://discourse.ubuntu.com/t/ubuntu-desktop-team-indaba-ama-october-21-2022-3pm-utc/)).
 Unfortunately, we cannot have remote live speakers and we cannot broadcast the sessions in the breakout/workshop rooms (and for the workshops it does not make much sense to attend remotely anyway).

 **OpenPrinting is in Prague, too**

 Yes, we are always in need to extend our developer, designer, document writer, ... community and the Ubuntu Summit is all about that kind of community.
 Therefore we will present our [activity](/current/), our [plans](/OpenPrinting-News-September-2022/#openprinting-micro-conference-on-the-linux-plumbers-2022), and our needs in the session

 > OpenPrinting - Join the team to make printing just work!